andywenk/andy-wenk/_i18n/en/_posts/2023-07-08-keynote-at-rubyunconf-2023-hamburg.md

 ## Invitation to RubyUnconf 2023

-My good former colleague Kartsen Senz, who is a member of the organising team of Rubyunconf Hamburg, invited me to give the keynote for this year's RubyUnconf 2023.
+My good former colleague Karsten Senz, who is a member of the organising team of Rubyunconf Hamburg, invited me to give the keynote for this year's RubyUnconf 2023.
 I was immensely pleased about this and gladly accepted.

 ![RubyUnconf 2023 - Keynote Andy Wenk](/assets/images/ruby-unconf-1.jpg)